Vaccinium ovalifolium

-Vaccinium ovalifolium (commonly known as Alaska blueberry, early blueberry, oval-leaf bilberry, oval-leaf blueberry, and oval-leaf huckleberry) is a plant in the heath family with three varieties, all of which grow in northerly regions (e.g. the subarctic).
+Vaccinium ovalifolium (commonly known as Alaska blueberry, early blueberry, oval-leaf bilberry, oval-leaf blueberry, and oval-leaf huckleberry) is a plant in the heath family with three varieties, all of which grows in northerly regions.

 Description

-Older bark is greyish, but twigs are brown, yellow or reddish.

 V. ovalifolium is a spreading shrub which may grow to 2 m tall.
-The leaves are 2.5-3.5 cm long, green on top and pale below.
-It has pink, 1/4 in, urn-shaped flowers.
-Berries are dark blue, often black, .5-1 cm across, sometimes with a waxy coating.
+The twigs are brown, yellow or reddish, while the older bark is grayish.
+The leaves are 2.5-3.5 cm long, green on top, and pale below.

+The plant has pink, 1/4 in, urn-shaped flowers.
+The berries are dark blue, often black, 0.5-1 cm across, and sometimes have a waxy coating.